kemitchell/net-quorum-protocol/rules.md

 [Follow Up]: #follow-up

-Send every member that did not respond to accept or reject the proposal another copy of the proposal using the [Backup Communication Method] for the member in the [Member Lists].
+Send every member that did not respond to accept or reject the proposal another copy of the proposal using the [Backup Contact Method] for the member in the [Member Lists].

 ### Record Messages